Reversal symmetry: Reversed order

-In the following the Minimax winner for the ballots in reversed order is determined.

 The results would be tabulated as follows:

-Result: Still, the candidates A, B, and C form a cycle with clear defeats and D benefits from that.
-Therefore D's biggest defeat is the closest of all candidates.
-Thus, D is elected Minimax winner.
+Result: The candidates A, B, and C still form a cycle with clear defeats.
+Therefore D's biggest defeat is the closest of all candidates, and D is elected Minimax winner.

 Conclusion

 D is the Minimax winner using the normal preference order and also using the ballots with reversed preference orders.
-Thus, Minimax fails the Reversal symmetry criterion.
+Thus, Minimax fails the reversal symmetry criterion.

 Plurality voting

-This example shows that Plurality voting violates the Reversal symmetry criterion.
+This example shows that plurality voting violates the Reversal symmetry criterion.
 Assume three candidates A, B and C and 4 voters with the following preferences:

 Note that reversing all the ballots, leads to the same set of ballots, since the reversed preference order of the first voter resembles the preference order of the second, and similarly with the third and fourth.

 In the following the Plurality winner is determined.
 Plurality ballots only contain the single favorite:

 Result: The candidates A and B receive 1 vote each, candidate C receives a plurality of 2 votes (50%).
 Thus, C is elected Plurality winner.

 C is the Plurality winner using the normal ballots and also using the reversed ballot.
-Thus, Plurality fails the Reversal symmetry criterion.
+Thus, Plurality fails the reversal symmetry criterion.

-Note, that every voting system that satisfies the Reversal symmetry criterion, would have to lead to a tie in this example (as in every example in which the set of reversed ballots is the same as the set of normal ballots).
+Note that every voting system that satisfies the reversal symmetry criterion would have to lead to a tie in this example (as in every example in which the set of reversed ballots is the same as the set of normal ballots).

 STAR voting

+This example shows STAR violates the reversal symmetry criterion.
+In a score ballot, reversed score is calculated as the maximum possible score minus the normal score.

+Normal score

+Given a 3-candidate election between candidates A, B, and C: